-In an effort to help preserve the well-being of the Ohio University community, the content of this site provides answers to frequently asked questions about bedbugs and the University's response to them.
+In an effort to help preserve the well-being of the Ohio University community, the content of this site provides answers to frequently asked questions about bed bugs and the University's response to it.

 What is a bedbug?

 Bedbugs are insects that feed on the blood of humans and other warm-blooded animals.
 They are fast-moving insects that are nocturnal feeders, hiding during the day in dark, protected sites close to humans.

 Adult bedbugs are slightly smaller than a lady bug or about the size of Lincoln's head on a penny.
 They are reddish-brown in color with flat oval-shaped bodies.
 Bedbugs are wingless insects with six legs.
 They cannot jump or fly.

 The average lifespan of a bedbug is 12 to 18 months.
 Bedbugs can live for months without feeding.

 Are bedbugs a concern at OHIO?